 (b) Discuss the method of sowing.

-b) Seeds are first grown in a nursery and these planting are transplanted in the paddy field.
+b) Seeds are first grown in a nursery and these plantings are transplanted in the paddy field.

 27. Unscramble the words related to crop production and its management and write in the boxes given beneath them.